mohan8git/python_tutorial/README.md

 It follows the sequence based on the difficulty level and for better understanding. for every topic there is a seperate video available.

+it is crashcourse for those who want to learn python in shortest period of time.